 A performance of Komuz and singing by Symbat Z.

 Symbat, a young MAP participant from Jalal Abad, is trying to address the issue of parental migration through songwriting and music.
 One of the identified problems in society is that parents, in search of better job opportunities abroad, leave their children without parental care.
 Recognising the importance of this situation, Symbat has used her artistic skills to depict it in a variety of art forms.
 Symbat wrote a moving poem about the fate of these abandoned children.
-Symbat drew inspiration from the acclaimed work of our great writer, Chingiz Aitmatov, to delve deeper into the emotions and complexities of this issue.
+Symbat drew inspiration from the acclaimed work of Kyrgyzstan’s great writer, Chingiz Aitmatov, to delve deeper into the emotions and complexities of this issue.
 Aitmatov’s novel “White Steamship” powerfully depicts the feelings of a child in the absence of a father figure.
 Through the composition of poetry and song played on the traditional Kyrgyz instrument, the Komuz, Symbat shares a deeper awareness of these feelings and sheds light on the issues raised by the migration of parents and its effect on their children.
 The song was performed during MAP Impact Week 2023.

 Life is full of challenges